wrhdf_2d

 KeyError

-If, for HDF4 files, the provided data is of a type not supported by pyhdf. viz. float16 or int64.
+If, for HDF4 files, the data or scale dtype is not supported by pyhdf.
+See write_hdf_data() for the full dtype support table.

 See also